top of page

 ¹ Freedom fighters: those who made part of the Freedom Movement in India, resulting in its independence in 1947.

-² Gwalior Fortress, known by its impregnability and defensive structure.
-The fort dates back to the 5th century, perhaps earlier making it one of the oldest defense forts in India.
-Mughal Emperor Babur said Gwalior was “pearl amongst the fortresses of Hindusthan, and not even the winds could touch its masts”.
-It was the stage of the First War of Independence (Indian Rebellion of 1857) in the Northern province, Uttar Pradesh, and in the Central Province, Madhya Pradesh.
+² Gwalior Fortress, known for its impregnability and defensive structure.
+The fort dates back to the 5th century, perhaps earlier, making it one of the oldest defence forts in India.
+Mughal Emperor Babur said Gwalior was “a pearl amongst the fortresses of Hindustan, and not even the winds could touch its masts”.
+It was the stage of the First War of Independence (Indian Rebellion of 1857) in the Northern Province (Uttar Pradesh) and the Central Province (Madhya Pradesh).
 Rani of Jhansi (Queen), (1827–30-1858), died fighting in Gwalior.
-There is a statue erected at the cenotaph (Samadhi) of Lakshmibai on her horse at Chhatri of Rani Lakshmibai in that place.
-Also Jhalkaribai (1830 – 1858), Dhalit advisor to the Queen, died in the Battle of Jhansi, and holds a statue in Gwalior.
-Uda Devi Pasi (1830-1857) was o an Indian woman freedom fighter who participated in that First War, and died in the Battle of Sikandar Bagh, in Lucknow, where she holds a statue.
-As for the man, Matadin Bhangi, a Dhalit, is said to have planted the seeds of the revolt.
-Also Mangal Pandey is considered the first martyr of the 1857 revolt, whose rebellion sparked the wider uprising.
+There is a statue erected at the cenotaph (Samadhi) of Lakshmibai on her horse at the Chhatri of Rani Lakshmibai in that place.
+Also, Jhalkaribai (1830 – 1858), Dalit's advisor to the Queen, died in the Battle of Jhansi and has a statue in Gwalior.
+Uda Devi Pasi (1830-1857) was o an Indian woman freedom fighter who participated in the First War, and died in the Battle of Sikandar Bagh, in Lucknow, where she holds a statue.
+As for the man, Matadin Bhangi, a Dalit, is said to have planted the seeds of the revolt.
+Also, Mangal Pandey is considered the first martyr of the 1857 revolt, whose rebellion sparked the wider uprising.
 And the most distinguished freedom fighter in the First War of Independence was Bahadur Shah Zafar, the last Mughal Emperor and a symbolic figure of the Indian Rebellion of 1857 against British rule.
-A poet in Urdu and a monarch stripped of real military power, as well as a descendant of Shah Jahan, husband of Mumtaz Mahal, he was exiled by the British to Rangoon after the revolt was defeated.
-He wrote: “So long as the soldiers retain their faith and pride/The Indian sword will not relent…”( Kanda, K.C.
+A poet in Urdu and a monarch stripped of real military power, a descendant of Shah Jahan and husband of Mumtaz Mahal, he was exiled by the British to Rangoon after the revolt was defeated.
+He wrote: “So long as the soldiers retain their faith and pride/The Indian sword will not relent…” (Kanda, K.C.
 Bahadur Shah Zafar: And His Contemporaries.
 New Delhi: Sterling Publishers (P) Ltd., 2007, p.
 3.).
 This is a non-exhaustive list of them.

 ⁴ The peepul (or peepal, Ficus religiosa) is a large, sacred fig tree native to the Indian subcontinent.